stantonwjones/nails-boilerplate/README.md

 Views are basically templates used to render an html response for a browser.
 Nails comes prepackaged with React.js serverside templating, and EJS templates.
 If no template engine is specified in the service config, Nails will Default to EJS.
-Nails will always attempt to autorender your views unless the <action>
+Nails will always attempt to autorender your views unless a response has already been sent to the client.
-returns <Controller.DISABLE_AUTORENDER>.
-If you disable autorender in an action, you must explicitly send a response using the express Response object.

 Stay tuned as nails evolves: